sujithputta02/Platera/README.md

 This project is created for educational purposes as part of a full-stack development course.

-## 👥 Contributing

-This is a personal project developed as part of a mini project requirement.
-Contributions are not currently being accepted.

-## 📞 Support

-For questions or support regarding this project, please refer to the project documentation or contact the developer.

----

 ## 📸 Application Screenshots

 ### Landing page